 Before proceeding to a detailed account of the powers of the police and the means to justify their exercise, this chapter derives key political features of the police role.
 Ultimately, it is to impartially produce and distribute a unique form of practical, substantive justice among citizens, one that they are owed by the state as they encounter physical hazards, interpersonal conflicts, or are subject to behaviors that the law empowers the government to regulate.
 The role is derived here by a form of bootstrapping, in that it takes a broad survey of what we observe the police do when aspiring to its positivist ideals, distills it into categories, and then describes the political nature of each grouping.
 In doing so, it concludes policing’s practical, substantive justice consists of protection and rescue from physical harm, the collection of people and evidence for presentation to a magistrate in matters of criminal law, and the brokerage and enforcement of the fair terms of social cooperation in public spaces.

 The first power of the police is their ability to use force to protect and rescue third parties.
 This understanding departs in a critical way from the Weberian argument that the government has a monopoly on the use of force by observing the police ability to use force to protect and rescue others is available to all people.
-It is not only provided under laws that allow for the defense of others, but as a moral prerogative that exists prior to and outside of political arrangements, democratic or otherwise.
+As a natural right, it is not only provided under laws that allow for the defense of others, but as a moral prerogative that exists prior to and outside of political arrangements, democratic or otherwise.
 The police are distinguished from their fellow citizens by embodying a role that discharges protection and rescue as a duty, rather than simply a prerogative.
 The recognition of this duty by what Nozick would call a “dominant protective association” is a necessary requirement to demarcate the state from nature, suggesting that the police role is integral to the definition of the state and a requirement of its initial formulation.
 From this duty follows the role responsibility to use this force as minimally and economically as possible, and as a backstop, it further sanctifies life by creating the citizen’s duty to retreat from interpersonal threats when they can safely do so.

 The second power of the police is used to collect evidence and people, either summarily or by warrant, and present them to a magistrate for adjudication, principally in matters of criminal law.
 The traditional model assumes the purpose is to establish guilt and determine the appropriate punishment, with the result being incarceration and the harmful and disruptive consequences that often follow from it.
 A broader conception considers that the law is what signals the government’s legitimate interest in regulating a behavior owing to its risks and consequences, or the manner in which it violates rights, and these statutes are what empower the police to operationalize this interest on behalf of citizens.
 This does not mean, however, that the necessary response should always be punitive; it can instead be linkage to care, treatment, or other interventions that address behavior.
 The chapter closes by observing that the criminal law is nonetheless what empowers the police to act in response to behaviors regardless of the consent or intentions of others, and if the government wishes to retain this ability while shifting crisis response away from police, it will need to solve the puzzle of how actors not empowered by the criminal law can otherwise decisively represent the government’s regulatory interests regarding individual behavior.